geoffmbrown/RuralUFOs/DataClean.md

 ##### Error Checking

+This step can be completed in GoogleRefine or by opening the data in a spreadsheet program.

-Open the new dataset in a spreadsheet program and sort the values by the first column, the batch number ('bNo').
+Begin by sorting the values by the first column, the batch number ('bNo').

 This will separate all successfully loaded rows from the rows where an error occurred during the request or writing stage.
 Errors can be brought to the top of the dataset using a descending sort.